andreaspabst/lumen-request-validation/README.md

 Adds the well known Laravel ability to separate validations from the controller.

 ## Installation
-First use composer to install the package.
+First use composer to install the package..

 `composer require andreaspabst/lumen-request-validation`